 8 minute read

 This post is meant to give extra comments and notes on the Allen codebase.
-For more introductory materials see the Allen GitLab and documentation.
+For more introductory materials, see the Allen GitLab and documentation or my earlier post: Starter Guide: Allen and the LHCb Stack.
 The CUDA GNU debugger is highly recommended for exploring and understanding the codebase.

 Structure of Data in Allen

-Essentially data in Allen are stored in 1-dimensional arrays.
-Hence, if we have many events, we need “offsets”, to know where specifically the data of interest can be found within this 1-dimensional array.
+Essentially, data in Allen are stored in 1-dimensional arrays.
+Therefore, if we have many events, we need “offsets” to know where specifically the data of interest can be found within this 1-dimensional array.

 Pointers to Data in Allen